esha-bobby/placement-AI/README.md

 ## Why it’s cool
 No more endless spreadsheets.
 Students and recruiters meet in one place, and the AI does the boring matching work.

-# Run and deploy your AI Studio app

-This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1mpJAQ3-rnt17awy58cgK4GX4gMdW4trm

-## Run Locally

-**Prerequisites:**  Node.js

-1. Install dependencies:
-   `npm install`
-2. Set the `GEMINI_API_KEY` in [.env.local](.env.local) to your Gemini API key
-3. Run the app:
-   `npm run dev`